One question we’re frequently asked is “Does LASIK correct for a person’s need for reading glasses?”

 Presbyopia and Contact Lens Users

-Therefore, they notice the same changes up close as the naturally well-sighted individual: somewhere in the mid 40’s the menu isn’t as clear as it was and ideal lighting is required, then the arms aren’t long enough to make the menu clear so they have to put on reading glasses to see it clearly, and then further down the road by 65 are dependent on reading glasses to see clearly anything within arm’s reach.
+They notice the same changes as the naturally well-sighted individual.
+Somewhere in their mid 40s, the menu isn’t as clear as it was and ideal lighting is required, then the arms aren’t long enough to make the menu clear so they have to put on reading glasses to see it clearly, and then further down the road by 65 are dependent on reading glasses to see clearly anything within arm’s reach.

-When a person wears contacts and starts to experience the effects of presbyopia, their regular eye doctor may recommend changing the power of one of their contact lenses.
+When a person wears contacts and experiences presbyopia, their regular eye doctor may recommend changing the power of one of their contact lenses.
 If your eye doctor recommends this option, they are basically talking about monovision with contact lenses.

 Is Monovision For You?